Table of Contents

 Main disadvantages:

-- Aging architecture; lower IPC versus modern CPUs
+- Aging architecture; lower IPC compared to modern CPUs

 - Modest clocks even with TBU